 Jennifer McCracken is Director of Sustainability for HAVI’s N.A.
 Packaging service line.
 In her role, she is responsible for N.A. leadership for HAVI Sustainability, including strategy, alignment and services.
 Before joining HAVI, Jennifer consulted for major multinationals, assisting them in complying with environmental packaging and product regulations, at Environmental Packaging International.
 She also participates in working groups focused on sustainability issues such as the Sustainable Packaging Coalition (SPC), the Foodservice Packaging Institute’s Paperboard Recovery Alliance (FPI PRA) and AMERIPEN.

 Jeff Yorzyk has more than 20 years of experience in sustainability across a broad range of sectors, and has held leadership roles in both commercial and consulting companies that spanned program development, strategic management systems, product sustainability and life cycle assessment.
-As the Head of Sustainability at HelloFresh, he is enjoying the unique opportunity to build a sustainability program for the global leader in the meal kit category.
+As the Director of Sustainability at HelloFresh, he is enjoying the unique opportunity to build a sustainability program for the global leader in the meal kit category.
 Jeff is also a member of the Board of Directors at ISSP, the International Society of Sustainability Professionals.